Stcnk/pantip_scraper/README.md

 - no image being extracts (I can't decide how to save image properly and how to link that image to topic)
 - no poll information and topic with poll might be extracted incorrectly
-- no reply to comment yet (sry, I'm working on it)
+- no reply to comment yet (sry, I'm working on it) `Updated have reply comments `

 # Json Structure